Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: Satina noted that Apetian believed that this concert occurred on November 2.
 While Satina was informed by Rachmaninoff's notebook listing, the date is confirmed by a review that appeared in the Russkaya Muzikal'naya Gazeta, 1912, no. 2, p.
-69. LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
+69, which also indicates Rachmaninoff played the Polka de W.R. as an encore.
+LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 9 1911 (Julian calendar)